Announcement Type: Initial notice of Funds Availability (NOFA) inviting applications from qualified organizations for Fiscal Year 2007 funding.

 Reporting requirements.
 Form SF-269, “Financial Status Report,” and a project performance report will be required of all grantees on a quarterly basis.
 All grantees shall submit an original and two copies of these reports to the Area Office.
 The project performance reports will be submitted not later than January 15, April 15, July 15, and October 15 of each year.

 Additional grants.
-An additional grant may be made to an applicant that has previously received a TSA grant and has achieved or nearly achieved the goals Start Printed Page 30067established for the previous grant by submitting a new proposal for TSA funds.
+An additional grant may be made to an applicant that has previously received a TSA grant and substantially achieved the goals established for the previous grant by submitting a new proposal for TSA funds.
 The additional grant application will be processed as if it were an initial application.

 Management assistance.
 The Area Office will see that each TSA grantee receives management assistance to help achieve a successful program.